 Husum is known from such diverse ensembles as folk/jazz outfit Svermere, prog metallers Garden Of (with Schärer), and was formerly part of Trondheim World Music Ensemble and dixieland troupe Strindens Promenade Orchester.

-Ellingsen holds two PhDs, one in quantum physics (the Casimir effect), one in political science (on terrorism with nuclear weapons), and is Associate Professor of fluid mechanics.
+Ellingsen holds two PhDs, one in quantum physics (the Casimir effect), one in political science (on terrorism with nuclear weapons), and is Professor of fluid mechanics.
 While a curious piece of trivia, this is naturally quite irrelevant in the present context.

 The collaboration that was to become Shamblemaths began as a side project to TiaC, a band which was active between 2002 and 2005.
 The track «Stalker» from the new album is originally a TiaC number, never previously recorded.